The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Discussion

 Finally, there are many ways that mergers can be identified both within the simulation and in observations.
-As discussed in Section \ref{merger-identification}, we choose to identify mergers within the simulation based on a close pairs method.
-Similar studies \citep[e.g,][]{Rodriguez-Gomez2015,Abruzzo2018} instead generate galaxy merger trees to identify galaxy mergers.
-The generated merger tree depends on the precise algorithm used to link galaxies to their progenitors.
+As discussed in Section \ref{merger-identification}, we choose to identify major mergers within the simulation based on a close pairs method.
+Similar studies \citep{Rodriguez-Gomez2015,Abruzzo2018} instead generate halo merger trees to identify galaxy mergers and trace progenitor histories.
+The identified galaxy mergers instead depend on different observing timescales from close pairs.
 It is not clear how the choice of merger selection method or merger tree generation algorithm affects the end sample of selected mergers, or even if such methods are directly comparable.